CVPRInParis/CVPR2025InParis/index.md

 ## Venue

-This event will take place at Campus Jussieu (4 Place Jussieu, Paris 5ème).
+This event will take place in Paris.

 <!-- To access by metro, go to station Jussieu on the line 10. -->